ebullient/campaign-notes/gm-story/ideas/1-storm-lords-wrath-dm-thoughts.md

+---
+tags:
+- gm/story/ideas
+---
-Thoughts on Storm Lord's Wrath
+# Thoughts on Storm Lord's Wrath

 My party just finished Storm Lord's Wrath, and enjoyed it thoroughly.
 In case it helps, here are some notes I had (DMs ONLY!)